Pallandos/benchmarker/README.md

 # Benchmarker

-Benchmarker is a benchmark tool to monitor traffic and bandswitch used by docker services.
+Benchmarker is a benchmark tool to monitor traffic and bandwidth used by docker services.